Design Principles for Sequence Models via Coefficient Dynamics: Design Principles for Sequence Models

 By Lemma~\ref{lem:positional_info}, positional information can be embedded in the coefficients by designing $A_t$ appropriately, further strengthening our intuition why linear RNN/SSM proposals (such as Mamba-2, DeltaNet, mLSTM) do not require positional embeddings to learn in-context recall tasks \citep{zoology2023,Poli2024Mad, okpekpe2025revisiting} or language~\citep{mamba}.
 However, despite positional embeddings not being strictly necessary, using positional embeddings for RNNs and SSMs ($A_t \neq \mathbb{I}$) can be beneficial in practice \citep{morita2024positional}.

 Beyond enabling processing of positional information, the choices of $A_t$ can selectively suppress tokens under some circumstances.
 Specifically, as discussed in Principle \ref{pple:zero-level-set}, when the readout map $\phi(\cdot)$ is a linear function, $\alpha_{i,j} = 0$ is only achieved when $q_i$ and $h_{i,j}$ are orthogonal, or if one of the vectors $q_i^\top,h_{i,j}$ (or both) is zero.
 Since relying on the orthogonality of $q_i^\top$ and $h_{i,j}$ leads to harder learning problem (per Principle \ref{pple:zero-level-set}), many architectures that use a linear readout map for computational reasons (as per Principle \ref{pple:implementation}), rely on dynamics \eqref{eqn:dynamics} to achieve selectivity, e.g. Mamba-2.
 In these models, the right choice of the dynamics components $A_t$ and $b_j$ is crucial to ensure that $h_{i,j}$ can be effectively driven to zero.
-Additionally, the evolution matrices $A_t$ can be used to rotate non-orthogonal keys over time, to achieve $q_i^\top h_{i,j} = 0$, despite $q_i^\top k_j \neq 0$. \fbox{ \parbox{\dimexpr\linewidth-2\fboxsep-2\fboxrule}{ \begin{principle} Assuming a linear readout map $\phi(\cdot)$, the structure imposed on the evolution matrices $A_t$ limits the operations (e.g. scaling, rotation) that can be performed on the keys. \end{principle} } }
+Additionally, the evolution matrices $A_t$ can be used to rotate non-orthogonal keys over time, to achieve $q_i^\top h_{i,j} = 0$, despite $q_i^\top k_j \neq 0$.